woofpool/cardano-private-testnet-setup/README.md

 ### Summary
 This project provides instructions and shell scripts to bootstrap a private Cardano network and connect a `cardano-dbsync` process to it.
 A private Cardano network provides a controlled environment to execute transactions and use SQL queries to view the resulting data.

-*Not only could this be useful for local development, but it is also a great way to learn about what data gets stored on the Cardano blockchain.*
+Not only is this controlled environment useful for local Cardano development, but it is also a great way to learn about what data gets stored on the Cardano blockchain.

 #### Key Details
 - The private network consists of three block-producing node processes.